gasseklopper/mmo-11ty-boilerplate-master/src/posts/post_number_two.md

 ---
-layout: layouts/post.njk
+layout: post.njk
-title: may first post
+title: may second post
 title2: may 2 post
 description: the forst post from me wiith jamstack
 date: 2020-10-07